esdalmaijer/Save_PyGame_Sound/README.md

 things, but haven't found a working answer yet.
 This makes
 sense: PyGame was not quite designed to do these things.

-A bit more Googling brought up the [`wave`](https://docs.python.org/2/library/wave.html), a native Python module to read and write WAV files.
+A bit more Googling brought up [`wave`](https://docs.python.org/2/library/wave.html), a native Python module to read and write WAV files.
 Brilliant stuff!
 It took a bit of fiddling around, but was really easy.